Skip to Content

 B. Auditing.

-Law Students may audit courses subject to enrollment limitations and professor’s approval.
-Students who wish to audit a course are given lowest priority in enrollment.
-Law students may audit non-law courses provided that University audit procedures are satisfied.
+Law Students may audit courses subject to enrollment limitations and the professor’s approval.
+Students who wish to audit a course are given the lowest priority in enrollment.
+Law students may audit non-law courses if University audit procedures are satisfied.
 If a course is audited, it may not be subsequently taken for credit.

 C. Class Attendance.

 Students are expected to prepare all assigned work and attend all classes.
-A professor may reduce materially a student’s grade in a course because of absences.
-A student who is absent from a class for more than ten percent (10%) of the recitation periods may not take the examination or obtain a grade other than F unless the attendance requirement is waived by the Associate Dean for Academic Affairs.
+A professor may substantially reduce a student’s grade in the course due to absenteeism.
+A student who is absent from a class for more than ten percent of the recitation periods may not take the examination or obtain a grade other than F unless the attendance requirement is waived by the Associate Dean for Academic Affairs.
 A violation of the Attendance Policy means you must petition for an attendance waiver.

 • A student violates the Attendance Policy by missing 4 classes in a 6-credit-hour course that meets two times a week.